What is a model organism ?

-Animal welfare is at the core of the concerns of research actors, and new regulations to control and limit the use of animal experiments have emerged in recent years.
+Animal welfare is an important concern of research actors, and new regulations to control and limit the use of animal experimentation have emerged in recent years.

-- Reduce : the number of animals used for the experiment is determined before the protocol, and should correspond to the strict minimum necessary to validate the study ;
+The number of animals used for the experiment is determined before the protocol, and should correspond to the strict minimum necessary to validate the study.

 French associations on animal welfare in Science

-- The French Association of Laboratory Animal Science and Technology (AFSTAL) brings together people working in all fields related to laboratory animals (zootechnicians, technicians, biologists, breeders…) and wants to answer current questions about animal experimentation.
-AFSTAL also offers exchange days (Com’Tech, Com’Vet, Com’Prim) that can be used for the continuous training of personnel handling animals ;
+The AFSTAL : The French Association of Laboratory Animal Science and Technology (AFSTAL) brings together people working in all fields related to laboratory animals (zootechnicians, technicians, biologists, breeders…) and aims at answering current questions about animal experimentation.
+AFSTAL also proposes exchange days (Com’Tech, Com’Vet, Com’Prim) that can be used for the continuous training of personnel handling animals.

-- The Association for Experimental Research and Protection of Laboratory Animals (OPAL) promotes and supports any action in favour of laboratory animals welfare and respect, like the development of alternatives methods of study ;
+OPAL : The Association for Experimental Research and Protection of Laboratory Animals (OPAL) promotes and supports any action in favour of laboratory animals welfare and respect, like the development of alternatives methods of study.